rcmjr/wyndsor/README.md

     //// a //////////// Snippet Sub
 //// --- END SECTION --- ////////////////////////

-------- Wish List -------
+####------- New Feature Dev List -------

-Sibling classes (sort of using the alias feature), that way I can apply the same hover to different classes that are similar elements.
+1. Multiple Pseudos in one sitting.

-Ability to create an alternate value in case a browser doesn't support a specific css feature - perhaps using "alt".
+2. Alt css property list and generator in the event a browser doesn't support a specific property.

-Add the conditional logic that if the simple bar graph is going to the right it inverts the number, and so on and so forth.